Jose-Pedro-Pinto/SA-P2/README.md

 # SA-P2
-Second project of SA(Sistemas e aplicações-Systems and aplications)
+Second project of SA (Sistemas e aplicações-Systems and aplications)<br>
-Objective:
+Objective:<br>
-Development of a database and query system in MS Access
+Development of a database and query system in MS Access<br>
-Note:
+Note:<br>
-Most of the work was developed in portuguese.
+Most of the work was developed in portuguese.<br>